stefan-hudelmaier/house/gcmb/README.md

 ### Power currently exported to the Grid

-Currently <Topic topic="stefan/house/export_power_raw" /> W are exported to the grid.
+Currently <Topic topic="stefan/house/export_power_raw" /> W are exported to the grid (a negative number means that power is imported from the grid).

 ### Exported energy today